gracekishino/gracekishino/README.md

 - 🌳 [Full Stack Developer with over 20 years of experience in Tokyo](https://gracekishino.github.io/).
-- 📚 Current stack is Ruby on Rails, PostgreSQL, Javascript, Git and AWS.
+- 📚 Current stack is Ruby on Rails + Hotwire, Javascript, PostgreSQL, Git and AWS.
 - 🌱 24 Contributions to the [Codecademy Docs Project](https://github.com/Codecademy/docs).

 - ☀️ Fun fact: I also [create art and teach yoga](https://twigtea.com).